anim1311/Moodle_quiz_script/README.md

 # Moodle_quiz_script
-Just a way to "reduce" worl
+Just a way to "reduce" work